trepanning-io/docker-aint-a-vm/README.md

 bash exited with code 0
 ```

 What we see from each container is two things, that it prints "Hello World!" and the exit code for that container.
-Eagle-eyes readers will not that `nasm` is the only one with an exit code of 1, I'll explain that later.
+Eagle-eyes readers will note that `nasm` is the only one with an exit code of 1, I'll explain that later.

 There are 7 implementations of the "Hello World!" program written in Python2, Python3, Golang 1.10, Node, Bash and ASM (aka `nasm` which is assembler).
 They are all literally or effectively one line programs and **only** print the string "Hello World!".
 The only thing each container uses is 12 bytes for the string and however many bytes for the print instruction.